Salvoxia/immich-folder-album-creator/README.md

 ## How it works

-The script utilizies [Immich's REST API](https://immich.app/docs/api/) to query all images indexed by Immich, extract the folder for all images that are in the top level of a provided `root_path`, then creates albums with the names of these folders (if not yet exists) and adds the images to the correct albums.
+The script utilizies [Immich's REST API](https://immich.app/docs/api/) to query all images indexed by Immich, extract the folder for all images that are in the top level of any provided `root_path`, then creates albums with the names of these folders (if not yet exists) and adds the images to the correct albums.

 The following arguments influence what albums are created:
 `root_path`, `--album-levels` and `--album-separator`

   - `root_path` is the base path where images are looked for.
+Multiple root paths can be specified by adding the `-r` argument as many times as necessary.
 Only images within that base path will be considered for album creation.
   - `--album-levels` controls how many levels of nested folders are considered when creating albums.
 The default is `1`.
 For examples see below.
   - `--album-separator` sets the separator used for concatenating nested folder names to create an album name.
 It is a blank by default.